anilpiparaiya/BlogEase/README.md

-# Blog Management Portal using React and Appwrite
+# Blog Management Portal using React

 Which is designed to manage and serve common people's Blog management.
 This user-friendly platform is built using React, making it easily accessible to anyone with an internet connection.